Honors Seminars - Summer 2018

 (June 11- July 06, 2018 MTWRF 10 a.m.-12 p.m.)

-Using the book A History of Environmentalism: Local Struggles, Global Histories we will examine the ways in which different cultures tackle the environmental issues that plague all human communities.
+In this course we will examine the ways in which different cultures tackle the environmental issues that plague different human communities.
 From cleaning up the fossil fuel-induced industrial age, to the thoughtlessness of the age of consumerism, and now the immediacy of climate change, we examine how different human cultures identify and tackle environmental issues that affect the local and global air, water, and terrestrial components of the Earth.
+We will conclude the course with ideas that fit our ideal of future stewardship of the future.

 HONR 392-001: "Beat Generation" - Anne Marie Merline